mauro-calderon-luque/practical-work-2/README.md

 ## Features

-- **Brutalist Design**: Industrial aesthetic with monospace fonts and bold typography
-- **Fully Responsive**: Works on desktop and mobile devices
+- **Responsive**: Works on desktop and mobile devices because of course i took my time to make sure
 - **Single CSS File**: All pages share a common stylesheet
 - **No JavaScript Dependencies**: Pure HTML/CSS (minimal JS for decorative effects)